 Recall that the environments we examine are parameterized by $\eta$, which determines the degree to which information about $\theta_{t,a}$ is durable.
 In such environments, the information durability associated with different actions are comparable, and deprioritizing transient information translates to deprioritizing exploration relative to exploitation as information durability decreases.

-\textbf{De-prioritizing transient information is beneficial.} Figure~\ref{fig:ar1_1}(a) plots the action selection frequencies against time, and the band corresponds to 95\% confidence band.
+\textbf{De-prioritizing transient information is beneficial.} Figure~\ref{fig:ar1_1}(a) plots the action selection frequencies against time, and the band corresponds to a 95\% confidence band.
 This figure shows that predictive sampling consistently selects greedy actions more than Thompson sampling.
 Figure~\ref{fig:ar1_1}(b) plots the average reward collected by each agent against time ($t = 1, ...
 200$).
 This figure shows that predictive sampling consistently outperforms Thompson sampling across time.
 The two plots suggest that de-prioritizing transient information, which in this environment corresponds to exploiting more by taking more greedy actions, leads to better performance in nonstationary environments.

-\textbf{The benefit is larger in environments with less durable information.} Figure~\ref{fig:ar1_2}(a) plots the action selection frequency of each agent over $200$ time steps against the AR(1) parameter.
-The figure shows that the gaps between the action selection frequences also increase as the AR(1) parameter decreases, i.e., as information becomes less durable.
-Figure~\ref{fig:ar1_2}(b) plots the average reward collected by each agent over $200$ time steps against the AR(1) parameter.
-The figure shows that the performance gap between the agents increase as the AR(1) parameter decreases, i.e., as information becomes less durable.
+\textbf{The benefit is larger in environments with less durable information.} Figure~\ref{fig:ar1_2}(a) plots the action selection frequency of each agent over $200$ timesteps against the AR(1) parameter.
+The figure shows that the gap between the action selection frequencies also increases as the AR(1) parameter decreases, i.e., as information becomes less durable.
+Figure~\ref{fig:ar1_2}(b) plots the average reward collected by each agent over $200$ timesteps against the AR(1) parameter.
+The figure shows that the performance gap between the agents increases as the AR(1) parameter decreases, i.e., as information becomes less durable.
 The two plots suggest that the performance gain from deprioritizing less durable information is larger in environments where information is less durable.

 These experiments provide valuable insights into the relationship between information durability and agent performance, further reinforcing the importance of intelligent exploration in nonstationary environments.